 Fitness Classes Are a Great Way to Get in Shape

-Fitness classes are a great way to stay motivated and stick to exercise routines.
-Instead of freestyling and doing any exercises that come to your head, these classes provide a streamlined workout plan.
+Fitness classes are a great way to stay motivated and stick to an exercise routine.
+Rather than freestyling by doing any exercises that come to your head, classes provide a streamlined workout plan.

 If You’re Feeling Pain, Listen to Your Body

-Heat, massage, and chiropractic services are all quick remedies for muscular pain.
-If the pain lasts more than two weeks, it’s best to seek a professional chiropractor.
+Heat, ice, topical creams, lacrosse balls, and massage guns are all quick remedies for muscular pain.
+If the pain lasts more than two weeks, it’s best to seek chiropractic services from a professional sports chiropractor.

 Make Sure You’re Stretching Properly

-Stretching before and after exercise can help you avoid pain after a fitness class.
+Stretching before and after exercise can help you avoid excessive soreness and even an injury from a fitness class.
 Here are different ways it can help your body:

 - Stretching can increase blood flow to your muscles, making them better prepared for fitness activities.

-- Proper stretching can loosen your muscles and tendons, increasing your range of motion and flexibility during a workout.
+- Dynamic stretching increases your range of motion and mobility during a workout.

-- Properly stretching after a workout eliminates lactic acid produced during workout sessions.
+- Properly stretching after a workout flushes out muscular waste produced during workout sessions.

 You can do three main types of stretching: dynamic, static, and ballistic stretches.